Mars Life Magazine Science Illustration

 Sky and Telescope magazine approached me to create an eye-catching cover and accompanying feature illustration spread showing potential life on Mars.
 Recent discoveries, both here on Earth and on Mars, suggest that there may be underground tunnels capable of supporting life on Mars.
 To be authentic to the well-versed, loyal readership of Sky and Telescope magazine, the illustration needed to be strongly grounded in science while also eye catching on the newsstand to those yet to discover the publication.

 Since we humans first realized that there are planets beyond ours, scattered amongst the stars, we’ve been fascinated with the possibility that alien life exists, but it seemed unlikely.
 Fortunately for all the dreamers out there, science has caught up to our imaginations, and the likelihood of life seems to be more and more a certainty.
-Here on Earth, the continued discovery of life in extreme environments— living in acidic hot pools, living off radiation, living in mines so deep the sun’s energy doesn’t reach them—gives us more clues as to where these organisms may thrive on other planets (See Topic Magazine’s Feature on Extremophiles for more information and artwork from Nicolle).
+Here on Earth, the continued discovery of life in extreme environments—living in acidic hot pools, living off radiation, living in mines so deep the sun’s energy doesn’t reach them—gives us more clues as to where these organisms may thrive on other planets.

 Mars Life Illustration Process and Solution

 First, I reviewed the reference materials that Sky and Telescope provided, including recent discoveries of eukaryotes, worms and nematodes, miles underground in deep, deep South African Mines far from sunlight.
 Then, I had a conference call with the editorial team and art director Terri Dube.
 They wanted the cover and the interior spread illustration to play off of and inform one another.
-The feature art would show the full Martian landscape with a cutaway to reveal underground tunnels, while the cover, would be a close-up view of the microbes.
-For the cover, despite being close-up, still needed to give the feeling of being deep underground.
+The feature art would show the full Martian landscape with a cutaway to reveal underground tunnels, while the cover would be a close-up view of the microbes.
+Despite showing a close-up, the cover still needed to give the feeling of being deep underground.

 Mars Life Feature Illustration Creation